apache/druid/docs/content/querying/multi-value-dimensions.md

 # Multi-value dimensions

-Druid supports "multi-value" string dimensions.
+Apache Druid (incubating) supports "multi-value" string dimensions.
 These are generated when an input field contains an array of values instead of a single value (e.e.
 JSON arrays, or a TSV field containing one or more `listDelimiter` characters).

 This document describes the behavior of groupBy (topN has similar behavior) queries on multi-value dimensions when they